neurofunda/CFmodelingTools-1/README.md

 The code provided in this repository is intended to retrieve already computed pRF model parameters, ROIs times series and compute CF models.
 The idea is to use the function `pRFandCFdata` to collect, compute and store, in an easy to handle structure, all relevant parameters.
 The function depends on the following inputs:

-A loaded mrVista session (view) with loaded source and target ROIs.
+* A loaded mrVista session (view) with loaded source and target ROIs.
-Path to a folder containing the pRF model.
+* Path to the pRF model.
-Datatype numbers (This is vestigial for now.
-It can be useful to compute many dataTypes at once).
+* Datatype number.
-Variance explained threshold for plotting pRF maps (optional).
+* Variance explained threshold for plotting pRF maps (optional).
-Number of frames and TR.
+* Number of frames and TR.

 The output of this function is the structure `pRFandCFdata_dataType_sourceROI_targetROI`, which contains:

 * Source and target ROI time series.